jme2103/congenial-barnacle/_pages/03miscellany.md

 <br style="clear: both">

-Here are 20 steps in a random walk through the space of all councilmanic districting plans for Baltimore County.
-One of the plans is the final recommendation from the 2025 Redistricting Commission.
+This is a visualization of 20 steps in a random walk through the space of all councilmanic districting plans for Baltimore County.
+One of the plans is the final recommendation from the <a href="https://countycouncil.baltimorecountymd.gov/redistricting/2025-redistricting-commission/">2025 Redistricting Commission</a>.
 Each step in the Markov chain is taken using the recom algorithm.

 <img src="{{site.baseurl}}/assets/images/balco_chain.gif" class="center">